Ceremony with activism: The 4th National Indigenous Art Triennial

 Including over 35 artists, with works across dance, writing, performance, painting, ceramics and architecture, curator Hetti Perkins describes how the Triennial has been conceived “to reflect the many ways in which culture can be expressed or embodied, and how ceremony in the contemporary context continues.”
 Since the early days of colonial occupation, various government policies have attempted to disempower Indigenous people from engaging in ceremonial practices—and so the Triennial becomes a powerful statement honouring the continuation of ceremony in its many iterations from the personal, public, celebratory and radical.

-In linking the ritual of ceremony with radicalism, the Triennial has a geographical edge that cannot be ignored: the Triennial’s home, the National Gallery of Australia, is situated close to the Tent Embassy in Canberra.
+In linking the ritual of ceremony with radicalism, the Triennial has a geographical edge that cannot be ignored: the Triennial’s original home prior to touring, the National Gallery of Australia, is situated close to the Tent Embassy in Canberra.
 As Perkins acknowledges, “I don’t think it’s possible to present a project like this on Ngambri and Ngunnuwal country in Kamberri/Canberra without it being political, and not even possible to do anything anywhere without it being inherently political—of which, of course, the 50th anniversary of the Tent Embassy is a poignant reminder.”

 Ceremony demands that we address colonisation and assert Sovereignty through art.
 But it also demonstrates that contemporary First Nations artists are achieving this in multiple ways.
 Perkins’s lifelong experience in art and activism ensures that Ceremony remains deeply activist in scope and intention while expressing this in complex ways that celebrate artistic ingenuity.
 Works such as the tree scarring project by Dr Matilda House and her son Paul Girrawah illustrate that protest takes place in many forms by engraving messages into living trees in the NGA sculpture garden as a permanent marker.
 Meanwhile artists such as Robert Fielding highlight the impact of settler occupation of Ngambri and Ngunnawal land by recreating the abandoned cars on his Country, an introduced Western object that is also reclaimed by communities as an essential way to visit family.